ryan-haskell/elm-spa/examples/elm-spa-dev/public/content/guide/routing.md

 ## Programmatic Navigation

-The [elm/browser](https://package.elm-lang.org/packages/elm/browser/latest/Browser-Navigation#pushUrl) allows us to programmatically navigate to another page, if we provide a `Browser.Navigation.Key`.
+The [elm/browser](https://package.elm-lang.org/packages/elm/browser/latest/Browser-Navigation#pushUrl) package allows us to programmatically navigate to another page, if we provide a `Browser.Navigation.Key`.
 Fortunately, the `Url params` record above contains that `key`, and is available on all pages (and the `Shared` module)!

 I recommend creating a common module, like `Utils.Route` that you can use in your application: